angular-schule/angular-cli-ghpages/README.md

 **Target Resolution Precedence:**

-When multiple build target options are specified, they are resolved in this order:
+Build target options are resolved in this priority order:
 1. `prerenderTarget` (if specified) — highest priority, overrides all others
 2. `browserTarget` (deprecated, kept for compatibility)
-3. `buildTarget` (recommended)
+3. `buildTarget`
 4. Default: `${project}:build:production` if none specified

 There is no support for `universalBuildTarget` or `serverTarget` because GitHub Pages only supports static assets and no Server-Side Rendering!